flag of FranceFrench Accessibility Home Site Map Skiptocontent Contact Tours Travel Guide Visa Search

 It is generally difficult to find information regarding prices in Libya online, and therefore instead of wading through hundreds of web pages, our price list was designed to provide the simple information you require to assist you design your Libyan adventure holiday and approximate the cost of your tour and daily living in Libya.
 In this guide, you will find the current prices of most food items, petrol, car insurance, Libya visa, hotels & hostels, tourist guides, camping fees, internet charges, private accommodation, public transport, and other related services.
 If you are in doubt of anything, please do not hesitate to contact us for further information.

 Many Libyan tour operators and other travel companies charge a flat fee for holidays booked for certain times.
-We do that for group tours as well, but also we make our private tours flexible and open to the visitor's preferences and hence our prices do vary accordingly and reflect our commitment to the services we believe must accommodate all needs.
-We can design a luxurious private holiday for you at the top resorts in Libya, or work out an economic trip or tour to cover all your basic requirements.
+We make our tours flexible and open to the visitor's preferences and hence our prices do vary accordingly and reflect our commitment to the services we believe must accommodate all needs.
+We can design a luxurious private holiday for you at the top resorts in Libya, or work out an economic trip to cover all your basic needs.
 This is what we do: we listen to you and do what you want us to do.
-But in order for us to calculate the exact price of your private holiday or tour, we need to know as much information as possible about your requirements, like:
+But in order for us to calculate the exact price of your private holiday, we need to know as much information as possible about your requirements, like:

 • The number of visitors in the group.